 Following links control the content below

 Dymples Leong is a Senior Analyst with Centre of Excellence for National Security (CENS) at the S. Rajaratnam School of International Studies (RSIS), Nanyang Technological University, Singapore.
-Her research focuses on behavioural insights and policymaking, strategic communications, social media and online radicalisation.
-Her commentaries have been published in newspapers and journals such as The Straits Times, New Straits Times, Asian Journal of Pacific Affairs and International Policy Digest.
-Dymples holds a Bachelor of Business majoring in Marketing and Management from the University of Newcastle Australia.
+Her research focuses on behavioural insights and policymaking, social media and strategic communications.
+Her commentaries have been published in The Straits Times, The Diplomat, Channel NewsAsia, The Interpreter, East Asia Forum and the Asian Journal of Pacific Affairs.
+She holds a Bachelor of Business majoring in Marketing and Management from the University of Newcastle Australia.

 Cases of Foreign Interference in Asia

 Securing Elections and Beyond - Lessons from Canada's 2019 Federal Election

 Countering Fake News: A Survey of Recent Global Initiatives

 07 March, 2018

 Global Health Security: COVID-19 and Its Impacts - ‘Infodemic’: More Than a Public Health Crisis

 Global Health Security - COVID-19: What Changes – and What Doesn’t

 CO16266 | Targeted Advertising for CVE: Google Steps In